ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 - The driver saves experiment data to `/local/path/experiment_name`
 - The driver saves driver-based trial data to `/local/path/experiment_name/trial_id`
-- The driver uses a `Syncer` to periodically sync this state to the remote storage (e.g. S3)
+- The driver uses a `Syncer` to periodically sync this state to the remote storage (e.g. S3), e.g. `s3://bucket/location/experiment_name`
-- Notably, this _excludes checkpoints_ that the trainable may have put there (if it runs on the same node).
+- This _includes_ driver-based trial data, such as the config and results log
+- This _excludes_ trainable-based trial data, such as checkpoints.
   Uploading checkpoints is the trainable's responsibility.
 - The trainable saves trial-based data such as checkpoints to their local `/local/path/experiment_name/trial_id`
-- The trainable uses a `Syncer` to upload these checkpoints _synchronously_ to the remote storage after saving
+- The trainable uses a `Syncer` to upload these checkpoints _synchronously_ to the remote storage after saving, e.g. `s3://bucket/location/experiment_name/trial_id/checkpoint_001`

 When cloud storage is disabled: